wienerdogracing/MinerMonitor/README.md

 ============
  * PHP enabled web server
  * fsock enabled for PHP
- * You can run a built in PHP server from your PC if you don't want to setup a full server [Instructions](http://php.net/manual/en/features.commandline.webserver.php)
+ * You can run a built in PHP server from your PC instead of a full server

 Download
 ========